Rockingham in Windham County, Vermont — The American Northeast (New England)

-Much of what stands today is original fabric from the eighteenth century: king-post timber framing, woodworking details of the exterior, many glass panes in the twenty-over-twenty windows, interior plaster work, and most of the material of the "pig pen" box pews.
-The pulpit was reconstructed in 1906, but the sounding board above it is original.
-(Submitted on April 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Much of what stands today is original fabric from the eighteenth century: king-post timber framing, woodworking details of (Submitted on April 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 6, 2018.
-This page originally submitted on February 27, 2014, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 408 times since then.
+It was originally submitted on February 27, 2014, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 450 times since then and 20 times this year.
 Last updated on April 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1, 2, 3, 4, 5. submitted on February 27, 2014, by Lee Hattabaugh of Capshaw, Alabama.
 6. submitted on February 28, 2014, by Lee Hattabaugh of Capshaw, Alabama. • Andrew Ruppenstein was the editor who published this page.